 If your dog is used to hopping in the car for a short drive to go grocery shopping, he may sit still for a certain duration of time.
 On long journeys, this may different.
 Most dogs will get excited or fidgety and easily bolt out of a moving car on the road.

 Spare yourself the worry of having to watch every move your pet makes.
 These distractions can cause an accident to you and the dog.
 A well-restrained dog will be comfortable and safe should the unfortunate accident occur.

 As a rule, dogs should always ride in the back seat.
 Airbags are a security feature that protects adults but will easily crash even a big dog.
 You should never put your dog on the lap even in the back seat.
 A little agitation can cause the dog to bolt and will take you a lot of time to find him.

 Tere are a few ways you can use to make sure your dog is securely restrained.
 Whichever way you choose, comfort and safety should be paramount.
 The type of car, the size of the dog will influence the choice of restraint.

 For a dog that is quite happy to stay still when traveling, consider getting a crate for your pet.
 The crate should be large enough to allow the dog to stand up and move around comfortably.
-Choose a crate that is safety certified and crash tested.
+Choose a crate that is safety certified and crash tested like these ones bestdogcrates.net.
 Just like you make your safety seriously, so does the dogs.

 Aluminum and plastic reinforced with fiberglass are preferable because these are more durable materials.
 The design is also important.
 Make sure your selected model allows for good air circulation and is well insulated for all seasons.